-- No pedestrians or bicyclist were observed during the field study period.
-The lack of pedestrian and bicyclist traffic at this intersection may be largely because of the existing built environment of the surrounding area.
-It may be also because of the existence of alternative routes that divert any possible pedestrian and bicyclist traffic traveling in this area.
-Those routes include Luckey Ln and Richard Ave. - Some facilities beneficial to pedestrians and bicyclists are not provided.
+- No pedestrian or bicyclist was observed during the field study period, but pedestrian activity was reported on the Dorsey Ave in the area.
+The lack of pedestrians and bicyclists present at this intersection may be largely because of the existing built environment of the surrounding area.
+It may be also because of the existence of alternative routes that divert any possible pedestrian and bicyclist traffic traveling in this area. - Some facilities beneficial to pedestrians and bicyclists are not provided.
 Such facilities include, but not limited to, curb, wide shoulder, sidewalk pedestrian or bicyclist signal phase, crosswalk, and appropriate bicycle signage. - Uneven road surface constitute a hazard for bicyclists crossing this intersection.
-Uneven surface exists in the center of the intersection, poses a potential hazard for bicyclists, especially when they travel through this intersection without any appropriate awareness or warning.
+Uneven surface exists in the center of the intersection, poses a potential hazard for bicyclists.

-The Indices assign the subject intersection with values between 1 (safest) and 6 (least safe), which are produced by using method provided by Pedestrian and Bicyclist Intersection Safety Indices: User Guide.
-Each leg of an intersection may have different characteristics affecting pedestrian or bicyclist safety; therefore the tools are intended to provide an evaluation of the safety of an individual crossing (Ped ISI) or approach leg (Bike ISI) rather than evaluating the intersection as a whole.

-The Ped ISI and Bike ISI for the subject intersection are shown in Table 3 and Table 4.
+The Indices assign the subject intersection with values between 1 (safest) and 6 (least safe), which are produced by using method provided by Pedestrian and Bicyclist Intersection Safety Indices: User Guide1.
+Each leg of an intersection may have different characteristics affecting pedestrian or bicyclist safety; the tools are intended to provide an evaluation of the safety of an individual crossing (Ped ISI) or approach leg (Bike ISI) rather than evaluating the intersection as a whole.
+The Ped ISI and Bike ISI for the subject intersection are shown in Table 3 and Table 42.